justincasher/justincasher.github.io/machine learning/Catan_RL/Catan_RL.md

 </ul>

-&emsp; I implemented the board based on the notion of sets containing different vertices.
+&emsp; I programmed the board based on the notion of sets containing different vertices.
 Each corner of a tile is considered a vertex (or settlement position), each road and trading port is defined by two vertices, and each tile is defined by six vertices.
 This simplified calculating where a player could build a road or settlement, the length of their longest road, and so on.

 &emsp; Each turn, the game generates an input tensor for the network.
 This consists the known board information for the current player along with their possible moves.
 For each move, I then created a temporary tensor containing the board information and only a single valid move.
 Imputting this tensor to the network is philosophically equivalent to asking it "What is likely finishing position given this board and this move?".
 If a MCTS move was not chosen that turn, cf. §4, the program then chose the move with the best given move position.